 2019-20 Attendance: 95.2%

-This is a fraction below the expected National average of 95.8%.
+This is just (0.6%) below the expected National average of 95.8%.
 Last year we met the National expectation and are hoping to do even better this academic year!

 We want all children at our school to get the most out of their education, and attending school regularly is an important part of your child’s education.